Iron Man 2020: Fictional character biography

-A later appearance has Iron Man 2020 fight the time-traveling cyborg Death's Head.

 Iron Man 2020 also had his own one-shot in June 1994, in which he faces off against an industrial rival who seeks to use him to destroy all his competitors all at once, sacrificing his own daughter in the process.
 At the end of the story, Arno and the girl Melodi get together, suggesting an evolution towards a more heroic role again.
-Meanwhile, the background character Howard is revealed (if only to the reader) to be the aged Tony himself who intends to guide his young cousin.
+Meanwhile, the background character Howard is revealed to be the aged Tony himself who intends to guide his young cousin.

-Arno (or an alternate version) has been seen imprisoned in the time cells of the Time Variance Authority, the holding facilities for the most "dangerous time-travel offenders".

-In 2023, Arno makes helicarrier technology available for public use, to start with in the form of a helicruiser called the "Spirit of free enterprise".
+In 2023, Arno makes Helicarrier technology available for public use, to start with in the form of a helicruiser called the "Spirit of free enterprise".
 At the same time, he has supplied S.H.I.E.L.D. with a far more advanced replacement Hypercarrier.
 Unfortunately, his launching the airborne cruise ship has raised the ire of the aged sky pirate, Commodore Q. Arno has married Melodi at this point and "Howard" remains his retainer.
 He also employs a squad of fetal Extremis enhanciles who act as his personal armored combat squad.

-A version of Arno's armor left in the present is stolen by the Sinister Six as part of Doctor Octopus's plans against the Avengers, using technology from the armor to devise a means of defeating the Iron Man of the present.

 Arno is later rescued from a collapsing timeline by Kang the Conqueror who recruits him as part of a team of multiversal characters tasked with combating the Apocalypse Twins.